 The partnership is significant because of its potential to put Amazon’s Quick Payment button in front of millions of consumers and boost distribution with merchants.

-At the time of the deal, Worldpay processed more than 40B transactions worth about $1.7T annually, supporting more than 300 payment types, denominated in 120 currencies.
-In July 2019, FIS announced it was acquiring Worldpay in a $43B cash-and-stock deal and strategic move to grow its merchant solutions business.
+At the time of the deal, Worldpay processed more than 40B transactions worth about $1.7T annually, supporting more than 300 payment types across 120 currencies.
+In July 2019, FIS announced it was acquiring Worldpay in a $43B cash-and-stock deal, indicating a strategic move to grow its merchant solutions business.
 Patrick Gauthier, VP of Amazon Pay, was reserved about the implications of the partnership:

 “Today the announcement is about the extension of our footprint.
 It will lead us into more opportunities to grow the value proposition for buyers and merchants, but I will reserve discussion about that for the future.”